s312569/clj-biosequence/README.md

 ```

 And thats just about it.
 The same pattern is used for all sequence
-formats supported (at the moment this includes Genbank xml, Uniprot
+formats supported (at the moment this includes Geneseq xml, Entrezgene
-xml, fasta, fastq, bed and arf formats) and each format has a number
-of accessor functions providing access to information contained in the
-format. `clj-biosequence.core` also defines a set of functions
-supported by all formats as outlined here.
+xml, Uniprot xml, fasta and fastq formats).

 Some examples: